-The Related Party Transaction Committee is chaired by Independent Director Mr. Carlos Jericho L. Petilla, with Independent Director Mr. Reynaldo G. David, and Ms. Aurora T Calderon as members.
+In 2020, the Related Party Transaction Committee was chaired by Independent Director Mr. Carlos Jericho L. Petilla, with Independent Director Mr. Reynaldo G. David, and Ms. Aurora T. Calderon as members.
+The Related Party Transactions Committee did not hold meetings in 2020.